Pet Rabbit Care and Resources

 Willow Oak Veterinary Hospital in Durham NC - Neuter $300-325, Spay $350-400

-Sheets Pet Clinic in Greensboro NC - Spay and Neuter $80-90 (plus added costs)
+Sheets Pet Clinic in Greensboro NC - Neuter $195, Spay $255 (aftercare meds included in cost)

-Rolesville Veterinary Hospital in Rolesville NC - Neuter $160, Spay $180
+Rolesville Veterinary Hospital in Rolesville NC - Health Check required first $65, Neuter $160, Spay $180

 There is more in depth information on our blog about maintaining the health of your rabbit, how to treat minor health conditions, and when to go to the vet.